oscarpolanco/node-basics/section_text/README.md

 - You will see the message of the `getNotes` function
 - Now go to the `app.js` and remove all content not related to the `getNotes` function
 - Delete the `utils.js` file

+### Import npm modules

+At this moment you see that you can get `node` core modules and files that you created and now you will be using` npm` modules.
+This will allow us to have access to a large number of packages so we don't recreate the will over and over.

+As mentioned before when we install `node` you also get` npm`.
+This will give us access to everything on https://www.npmjs.com/ but before we begin to use `npm` modules we need to do 2 things:
+- We have to initialize `npm` on our project
+- We have to install all of the modules that we want to use

+Let's begin with the process:

+- On your terminal; go to the root of your app in this case the `notes-app` directory
+- Use the `npm -v`
+- You will see the version that you got of `npm` (Usually this version doesn't matter; just make sure that you are over version 5)
+- Now initialize `npm` on your project with the following command:
+    `npm init`

+    This will create a single file that will help us to manage all the `npm` modules
+- It will show a lot of information about what is happening and some options that you can update as you want.
+For every question that it asks we will stick with the default answer so press enter for each one
+- You will see the output of the file that will create.
+Press enter to the last question
+- You will see a new file is created that is called `package.json`.
+As you see the extension of this file is `json` that stands for` javascript object notation`
+- Go to your browser
+- Open the [npm page] (https://www.npmjs.com/)
+- On the `search package` input; type `validator` (We will use the` validator` package for the example)
+- Choose the first option
+- You will see the `npm` package page that has all the information of the package
+- Go back to your terminal and type the install command for the `validator` package (You will see on the package page that use a` i` instead of `install` but both are the same).
+This command will go to the `npm` servers; grab all the code for that package and add it to our application
+    `npm install validator`

+    You will see that a new file and a new directory are added to the `notes-app` directory.
+One is the `node_modules` directory that is the folder that will contain all the code of every dependency in this case you will see that inside of it you have a` validator` directory with all the code that you just install.
+We should not update any file in the `node_modules` directory and when we use` npm install` it will generate `node_modules` every time.
+The `package.lock.json` is a file that contains extra information that makes` npm` a little bit faster and secure and it will give you the exact code that you install the first time that you add a module and again this file should not update this will be maintained by the `npm` commands.
+Finally, if you see the `package.json` new property is added that is called `dependencies` and have the information of the `validator` package that we just installed
+- Now that we got the package installed; we can use it.
+Go to the `app.js` file
+- At the top of the file add the `require` function:` require (); `
+- Then we need to add the `package` name that we will use in this case` validator` as a parameter of the `require` function `require ('validator');`
+- As we did before we need a variable to store all the content that comes from `require` `const validator = require ('validator');`
+- In this case, we will use the `isEmail` function that will help us to know if a given` email` is valid.
+To add a `console.log` with the following
+    `console.log (validator.isEmail ('test@example.com '));`
+- Go to your terminal and run the `app.js` script
+- You will see the `getNotes` output and below the value that returns the` isEmail` function that in this case is `true` because it is a valid` email` (You can test changing the `string` that you send to the function )
+- Now we will the `isURL` method and console it `console.log (validator.isURL ('https://mead.io'));`
+- Go to your terminal and run the `app.js` script
+- You will have the same outputs as before and a new one with the value of the `isURL`

+There is important to know that you will see on the documentation 2 forms of getting the `validator` module on your file; one with `require` as we used before and the other one with` import`.
+They are 2 different versions of the same but we use `require` because at this moment` node` does not support `import` by default.